Risk of Occupational Exposure to Hepatitis B Virus (HBV)

 Follow-up and Monitoring of Health Care Worker

 Post-vaccination titers should be obtained on all HCWs who received the HBV vaccine.
 For those who receive HBIG, it is important to wait 4 to 6 months after HBIG administration before anti-HBs titers are drawn in order to accurately assess the HCW's immune response to HBV vaccine (as opposed to detecting remnant antibodies from the administered HBIG).
-Although no guidelines exist regarding follow-up of HCWs for HBV seroconversion, we would recommend follow-up serology testing (measurement of HBsAg and anti-HBc) at 3 and 6 months after the exposure.
+Although no guidelines exist regarding follow-up of HCWs after an HBV exposure, we would recommend follow-up serology testing (measurement of HBsAg and anti-HBc) at 3 and 6 months after the exposure.